The Ultimate Self-Care Mompreneur Gift Guide

 Finding a way of eating that has had incredible impact on my health (and my clear-headedness) for the better, and letting go of being Susie Homemaker with dinner time has been fabulous for my own self-care.

-Then it’s bath, teeth, storytime, and bed for kiddo every single night between 7-7:30 PM.
+Then it’s bath, teeth, storytime, and bed for kiddo every single night between 7-7:30 PM (Baby Boy goes to bed around 6PM).

-She craves the routine, knows what to expect, and we know we’re going to have time to ourselves.
+Kiddos crave the routine, they know what to expect, and we know we’re going to have time to ourselves.

 Me Time could mean either time with my hubby, or truly time just to myself.